yonasuriv/DataSonda/README.md

 All requirements and dependencies are handled automatically.
 To uninstall it run `./SETUP -u`

-Once installed, you can run Data Sonda from the terminal:
+Once installed, you can run Sonda from the terminal:

 ```bash
 sonda